anyForecast/anyforecast/README.rst

     By default, it is used for keeping mlflow results.
 However, the users can extend its purpose to their needs.

 * rabbitmq, default_port=5672
-    Used as brocker and backend for Celery.
+    Used as message broker and backend for Celery.

 * forecast_api, default_port=80
     This container hosts the actual API code, which is built using FastAPI and Celery as task queue manager.